 - They take full responsibility for their actions.
 There may have been problems in the relationship, but even if your S.O. felt unloved and unwanted, they're the ones who chose to cheat.
 Despite this, you'll know they're remorseful if they don't make excuses or place blame on anyone except for themselves.
 Their cheating won’t be about something you did, it will be about a bad choice they made.

-Moving Forward After an Affair
+How to Move Forward After an Affair

 If your partner attempts to shut you down, blame you, or asks you to simply "let it go,” they likely aren't yet ready to feel remorse for their actions.
 And, until then, you probably will want to think twice about trusting them and their commitment to you.